Instructions for contributors

-Journal of American Studies publishes works by scholars from all over the world on American literatures, history, politics, foreign relations, philosophy, art history, visual culture, economics, film, popular culture, geography, material culture and related subjects.
+The Journal of American Studies publishes works by scholars from all over the world on American literatures, history, politics, foreign relations, philosophy, art history, visual culture, economics, film, popular culture, geography, material culture and related subjects.
 We also welcome research topics covering fields related to American Studies and which include (in alphabetical order): African American Studies; African Diasporic Studies; America in the World Studies; Asian American Studies; Chicana/o and Latina/o Studies; Chinese American Studies; Cultural Studies; Globalisation Studies; Indigenous Studies; Hemispheric Studies; Slavery Studies; Transatlantic Studies; Transnational Studies.
-A Notes and Comments section provides a forum for shorter pieces and responses from readers to points made in articles, reviews, states of the field/thought pieces/review essays/roundtable contributions.
-We are also keen to consider contributions that go beyond the normal confines of an academic article— whether these be Research Notes, States of the Field pieces, Thought Pieces, Forums and Roundtable Discussions, Exhibition Commentaries, Research Notes.
-Proposals on this front should be emailed directly to the editors.
+We are also keen to consider contributions that go beyond the normal confines of an academic article—whether these be Research Notes, States of the Field pieces, Thought Pieces, Forums and Roundtable Discussions, Exhibition Commentaries, Research Notes.
+Proposals on this front should be emailed directly to the Co-Editors.

 Papers should be submitted online via the following website at: http://mc.manuscriptcentral.com/jamstuds.
 Authors who do not yet have an account on the online submission site will need to register before submitting a manuscript.
 If you are unsure about your login details or whether you have an account or not, please use the password help field on the login page.
 Do not create a new account if you are unsure.

-Any editorial correspondence should be addressed to the Co-Editors: Professor Celeste- Marie Bernier and Dr. Bevan Sewell on the following email address: email@example.com
+Any editorial correspondence should be addressed to the Co-Editors: Dr. Sinéad Moynihan and Dr. Nick Witham on the following email address: firstname.lastname@example.org

 Submission of an article is taken to imply that it is an original work of scholarship and has therefore not previously been published, and has not been submitted for publication elsewhere.
-Authors of articles published in the journal assign copyright to Cambridge University Press (with certain rights reserved) and will receive a copyright assignment form for signature on acceptance of your paper.
+Authors of articles published in the journal assign copyright to Cambridge University Press and British Association for American Studies (with certain rights reserved) and will receive a copyright assignment form for signature on acceptance of your paper.

 Contributors are responsible for obtaining permission to reproduce any material in which they do not own copyright, to be used in both print and electronic media and as regards images rights and high resolution files, and for ensuring that the appropriate acknowledgements are included in their manuscript.

-Editorial correspondence relating to book reviews should be sent to the following address: Dr Sinéad Moynihan, Department of English, University of Exeter, The Queen’s Building, The Queen’s Drive, Exeter EX4 4QJ, UK, Email: firstname.lastname@example.org
+Editorial correspondence relating to book reviews should be sent to the following address: Dr Zalfa Feghali, School of Arts, University of Leicester, University Road, Leicester LE1 7RH, U.K. Email: email@example.com

 2. Manuscript preparation